ammaar0x01/Project3_RMS/README.md

 2. Click the 'M' (Maven) icon on the right side of the screen
 3. Open the dropdown with the name of your java project
 4. Open the dropdown labeled 'Lifecycle'
-5. Select the package option
+5. Select the 'package' option
 6. If build is successful, the JAR file will be in the '.\target' directory
 ---